Chrisdd3365/Baluchon/README.md

 ## Running the tests:

-Testing Model with Unit Test by testing API request with Double Fake URL Session and Fake Response Data
+Testing Model with Unit Test by testing API request with Double Fake URL Session and Fake Response Data.

 ## Requirements: